 Graphis elegans (Borrer ex Sm.)
 Ach.

 Thallus very thin, forming coating on bark, smooth to minutely wrinkled, whitish, pale greyish, pale grey-greenish, pale grey-brownish, white-greenish.
-Apothecia usually in limited numbers, lirelliform, short or elongate, 1-2.5 mm long, straight or curved, seldom branched, black, sides rather wide and thick with typically with several longitudinal furrows, disc persistently slit-like, black (N.B. when falling down, lirellae leave two black strokes on the thallus).
-Ascospores markedly elongate, fusiform, colourless or slightly dark brown, 10-12-septate, 32-55 x 6-12 µm.
+Apothecia usually in limited numbers, lirelliform, short or elongate, 1-2.5 mm long, straight or curved, seldom branched, black, rather wide and with a thick edge slighty powdery whitish, more or less deformed, black, sometimes, and then typically (but rarely), grooved by several longitudinal furrows, disc hardly visible at the bottom of a narrow slit, black (N.B. when falling down, lirellae leave two black strokes on the thallus).
+Ascospores markedly elongate, fusiform, colourless or slightly dark brown, 10-12-septate, délimitant des logettes larges et non lenticulaires, 32-55 x 6-12 µm.
 Photobiont: Trentepohlia.
 Thallus : C-, K+ yellow turning red, Pd+ yellow-orange (sometimes faint or hardly visible).
-Common, oceanic trends, on smooth bark of deciduous trees (notably Betula).
+Common, oceanic trends, on smooth bark of deciduous trees (notably Betula), rarely on wood.
 See Graphis scripta of which the apothecia are more numerous and the thallus K-.
 N.B.
-The typical lirellae, with several longitudinal furrows, sometimes are rare or absent on the same thallus and the best determining marker on the field is the thallus K+ red reaction.*
+The typical lirellae, with several longitudinal furrows, sometimes are rare or absent on the same thallus and the best determining marker on the field is the thallus K+ red reaction.